computational-metabolomics/sirius-csifingerid-galaxy/README.rst

 Changes
 -------
+v4.9.8+Galaxy2:
+ - Remove backwards compatibility option
+ - Check for N/A values for confidence filter

 v4.9.8+Galaxy1:
  - Fix galaxy wrapper rank and confidence filter
  - Put Galaxy "profile" as 19.05 rather than 21.01